 or feeling able to get to class.
 They can also discuss options for managing academic issues

 while maintaining privacy.

 V. Procedures for campus disciplinary action in cases of alleged sex offense.

-The Office of the Dean of Students will determine the most appropriate means for
+The Office of Discrimination and Harassment and the Dean of Students will determine the most appropriate means for

 addressing the report or complaint.
 Options include: 1) investigating the report or complaint; 2)